Cycling-On this day... Born April 18, 1990, Dutch cyclist Anna van der Breggen

 Van der Breggen contributed to two those eight titles but her consistency on the Fleche Wallonne might be what makes her extra special.
 She has won the last five editions of the race, which end at the top of the brutal climb of the Mur de Huy, a feat even Vos failed to achieve as her five wins were spread across seven years.

-Van der Breggen has no intention to end her career anytime soon, because she loves very minute of it.
-"I'm happy every day I'm on my bike, it's the key to perform as an athlete," she says.
+Van der Breggen has no intention to end her career anytime soon because she loves very minute of it.
+"I'm happy every day I'm on my bike, it's the key to perform as an athlete," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)